eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/standardQosPolicies.rst

   The owner can be changed dynamically according to the highest `strength` between the alive DataWriters, which has not violated the deadline contract concerning the data instances.
   That `strength` can be changed using the :ref:`ownershipstrengthqospolicy`.
+  In case two DataWriters have the same `strength` value, the DataWriter with a lower `GUID` value would be the owner of the topic.

 .. _ownership_compatibilityrule: